stat545ubc-2021/Sara-Kowalski-MiniDataAnalysis/Milestone-2/README.md

 # Milestone 2

-Hello!
 This folder contains all of the work completed for milestone 2 of the individual mini data analysis project.

 ### Goals
 There were 3 main goals for the successful completion of milestone 2: